apache/tvm/docs/langref/relay/intro.rst

 ================

 A definition consists of a name, type parameter, parameters, and an optional return type.
-A Relay definition is similar to a procedure or function in a typical programming language, but can also be viewed as a named subgraph.
+A global function is no different then a  procedures or function in a typical programming language, and generalize the concept of a named subgraph.

 A definition minimally consists of an identifier :code:`@id`, an empty set of parameters, and a body expression contained by curly braces